Cerenia/feature-patch/README.md

 ### Merging

 Once the application is updated back to a functional point, the merging of the now updated `feature` repository can be run.
 This will simply merge the current migration branch back into master and check master back out into the `container` repository.
 Development can now continue 'normally' on the `container` branch that was newly created for this version, without needing to worry about the subrepository until the next migration.

+### Unmodified Update

+Finally, you may run `update_unmodified` which will populate the unmodified branch with the contents of the new tag.
+This may also already be useful during bootstrapping.

 ## Installation